techidaily/site-extra-approaches/source/_posts/in-2024-pairing-videography-and-soundtrack-in-w11.md

 It can perform only a few simple operations with no scope for greater control.

 So, this is where a user-intuitive video editing software might come in handy.
-It's why you should rely on [Wondershare Filmora.](https://tools.techidaily.com/wondershare/filmora/download/)This video editor is a powerful and easy-to-use video editor.
+It's why you should rely on [Wondershare Filmora.](https://tools.techidaily.com/wondershare/filmora/download/) This video editor is a powerful and easy-to-use video editor.
 It offers more effects and resources than Windows 11 video editor.

 #### Wondershare Filmora